sp872-Sarang/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

-\*\***Summarize feedback from your partners here.**\*\*
+\*\***Summarize feedback from your partners here.**\*\* Evan Lin: It would be better to change the color of the light gradually.<br>
 ## Make it your own

 Do last week’s assignment again, but this time: